Skip to content

 Plugin SDK

 The Plugin SDK is the Java API for the standalone @CloudPlugin path.
-A plugin here is one shaded jar with a @CloudPlugin annotation that drops directly into a Paper / Spigot / Folia / Velocity / BungeeCord server’s plugins/ folder and connects to the controller via cloud-api.
+A plugin is one shaded jar carrying a @CloudPlugin annotation that drops directly into a server’s plugins/ folder and connects to the controller through cloud-api.
+All SDK types live under me.prexorjustin.prexorcloud.api.plugin and me.prexorjustin.prexorcloud.api.client in the cloud-api artifact.

-A plugin is not a module — it has no module.yaml, no frontend, no per-platform variants.
-Pick this when you only need in-game / in-proxy behaviour on one platform; pick a module when you need cluster-wide state, REST endpoints, dashboard UI, or coordination across nodes.
+A plugin is not a module.
+It has no module.yaml, no frontend, and no per-platform variants.
+Pick a plugin when you need in-game or in-proxy behaviour on one platform.
+Pick a module when you need cluster-wide state, REST endpoints, dashboard UI, or coordination across nodes.
+The full decision guide is in Concepts → Plugins vs modules.

 What you’ll learn